 The largest PV plant in Australia that has ever been installed on the roof of a school was installed by Enervest.

-The PV system is the largest private PV system in Lebanon.
+The PV system is one of the largest private PV systems in Lebanon.
 It includes 1,704 panels covering a surface of 4,000 m2, which will be able to deliver 450 kW for a yearly produce of 621 MWh of power.

 The Solar-Log™ can manage each CHP based on power needs instead of heat needs.
 This allows the CHP to be operated during the summer months when the power needs reach the threshold defined in the Solar-Log™.

 The PV Training Center was founded by ADLER Solar, a leading full service provider in the solar industry.
 The project has been implemented within the framework of the Renewable Energy Solutions Program that is coordinated by Deutsche Energie Agentur (dena).

 Photovoltaic plants are already an integral part of energy production in many industrialized countries.
 This technology is only slowly establishing itself in the developing regions of the world.
 One of the first steps to provide electricity from renewable energy resources has been initiated by BIOHAUS-Stiftung from Willi Ernest with the project "Solar beats Diesel."